Does CBD Oil Show Up on a Drug Test?

 Broad spectrum CBD oil is made by extracting all the most beneficial cannabinoids, terpenes, and additional compounds without any THC.
 While there are several ways this can be accomplished, at cbdMD, we have developed our own.

 We call it Superior Broad Spectrum.
 For us, we wanted to deliver a THC-free* guarantee, so we needed a process to precisely provide the same level of accuracy every time.
 We start by creating a CBD extract, pulling just the CBD from the hemp plant.

-We then take the other beneficial terpenes and cannabinoids and add them back to the extracted CBD to produce a CBD oil that retains all the best properties hemp has to offer, without the risk of THC.
+We then take the other beneficial terpenes and cannabinoids and add them back to the extracted CBD to produce a CBD oil that retains all the best properties hemp offers, without the risk of THC.
 This method allows you to take CBD oil and makes drug testing no problem.

 The Big Difference

-If you’ve been taking or wanting to try broad spectrum CBD oil, then you will almost certainly be just fine when it comes time to take your drug test.
+So in sum, if you get CBD oil that a) comes from hemp and b) uses CBD isolate or broad spectrum CBD, then you will almost certainly be just fine when it comes time to take your drug test.
 However, if you’ve been taking full spectrum CBD oil, you should know how drug tests work, how they detect THC, and what to expect.
 First, though, why would you need a drug test?

 Why Am I Being Drug Tested?